fncbook/fnc/chapter6/zerostability.md

 ```{index} multistep method
 ```

-For one-step methods such as Runge–Kutta, {numref}`Theorem %s <theorem-euler-onestepGTE>` guarantees that the method converges and that the global error is of the same order as the local truncation error.
+For one-step methods such as Runge–Kutta, @theorem-euler-onestepGTE guarantees that the method converges and that the global error is of the same order as the local truncation error.
 For multistep methods, however, a new wrinkle is introduced.

 (demo-zs-LIAF)=
 ::::{prf:example} Instability